dakujem/cumulus/doc/pipeline.md

 $foobarSuffix('iam'); // 'iamfoobar'
 ```

-Even though implementing a "tube" is as simple as a single foreach,
+Even though implementing a "tube" is as simple as typing a single foreach,
-this helper method may be useful... and looks kůler.
+this helper method may be useful... and looks kůler (jk 😉).

+A tube can be composed using an array or any traversable object.

 ## Middleware